SoftwareAG/cumulocity-remote-access-local-proxy/README.md

 ### Configuration

-c8ylp can be configured via either parameters or environment variables.
+c8ylp can be configured via either options or environment variables.
 The environment variables can either be set via shell, or by using a dotenv file (i.e. `.env`).
-When using a dotenv file then it needs to be provide to the `--env-file <file>` parameter.
+When using a dotenv file then it needs to be provide to the `--env-file <file>` option.

 Example Usage: